-Samples are stored at < 6° C in the refrigerator at the Environmental Lab.
+Samples are stored at < 6° C in the refrigerator at the Environmental Lab in a manner that ensures that they cannot freeze.
 Preservative, container and holding time requirements are specific for each analyte and are in accordance with 40 CFR Part 136, EPA and ADEC requirements.
+When samples are stored in the Environmental lab refrigerator for more than 24 hours, refrigerator temperature must be recorded to ensure sample temperature compliance.
+Temperature of refrigerator is check visually on a interior thermometer whenever sampling events occur to assure temperature remains within the desired range.
+An automatic, battery-operated data logger for temperature is downloaded quarterly and data entered into EDMS.